LCP Element

 NationalityIndian

-From Bihar, Ishan Kishan is a dashing wicket-keeper batsman who has earmarked as a future star for quite some time now.
+From Bihar, Ishan Kishan is a dashing wicket-keeper batter who has been earmarked as a future star for quite some time now.
 Kishan was originally from Bihar but he switched to Jharkhand after certain registration issues with the state association. ... continue reading

 Player Bio